maxdjohnson/stkclient/README.rst

 Creating a Client
 -----------------

-Clients are created using the Authenticator class.
+To create a client, you must authenticate the user.
 Currently the only supported authentication mechanism is OAuth2:

 .. code:: python